 Escrow accounts are regulated by the Real Estate Settlement Procedures Act (RESPA) of 1974 and administered by the US Department of Housing and Urban Development (HUD).
 Lenders are must meet certain requirements for handling your escrow fund.

-Tip: A word about taxes.
-Each November lenders pay property taxes to the county government on behalf of borrowers.
-Taxes arenít really due until year end but local governments offer a discount if they are paid early.
-All lenders take advantage of this discount to save you money.
+A word about taxes.
+Annually, lenders pay property taxes to the county government on behalf of borrowers.
 The amount of tax that must be collected at closing will depend on how much time is left until the next tax bill is due.

 Insurance premiums are treated differently.
 Most lenders require you to purchase your homeowners insurance in advance of closing.
 Typically such insurance policies have annual premiums and thus you will have a year to accumulate the next payment.
 The same is true of flood insurance.
 If your home is determined to be in a flood zone, you will be required to purchase flood insurance.
-Premiums are collected in the same manner.
+Premiums are collected in the same manner as homeowners insurance.

 Most lenders will require two months of insurance premiums be paid into escrow at closing.
 The purpose is to provide a cushion in the event insurance premiums are increased.
 You should know that lenders are not permitted to collect more than a two-month premium in advance.

-1. A copy of the previous yearís projection or initial escrow account statement.
+1. A copy of the previous year’s projection or initial escrow account statement.

 2. The annual escrow account statement must provide an account history, reflecting the activity during the escrow account computation year.